auriane-str/SpikeNet2/README.md

 For this method, the `export_and_reordered` for the channel reordering step.

-The second method is the original method provided by SpikeNet2, while the first method has been modified and adapted to make it faster and easier to use directly from MATLAB.
+The first method is the original method provided by SpikeNet2, while the second method has been modified and adapted to make it faster and easier to use directly from MATLAB.

+<small>The main difference between the two methods is the order in which preprocessing and windowing are performed.
+In the first method, the EEG recording is first divided into 1-second windows, and the preprocessing steps are then applied independently to each window.
+In the second method, the preprocessing is applied to the entire EEG recording before it is divided into 1-second windows.
+Because the order of these operations is different, the two methods may produce slightly different predictions.</small>

 # 4. Visualization